Required input file parameters#

 Finally, you will need to specify the output folder, with 2 possible parameters:

-2. the option makedir gives the ability to delete any existing output folder with the same name (if set to False) or to create a new folder with the given dir name plus a number at the end (e.g. outputDir_XX if set to True with XX the run number).
+1. the option makedir gives the ability to delete any existing output folder with the same name (if set to False - default value) or to create a new folder with the given dir name plus a number at the end (e.g. outputDir_XX if set to True with XX the run number).
 It allows you to avoid overwriting on top of previous runs.